+The Heating and Air Conditioning Technology program prepares students for entry into the residential, commercial and industrial heating, ventilation, and air conditioning industry.

-The Climate Control (HVAC) Mechanics diploma program is designed to provide graduates with the basic knowledge and skills necessary for installing and servicing residential heating and air-conditioning systems.
-Theory of operation, as well as installation and service techniques, for several types of residential heating and air-conditioning systems is covered.
-Upon successful completion of the first two terms of the Climate Control curriculum and SDV-135, Job Seeking Skills, with a grade point average of 2.00 (C) or higher, the student is awarded a diploma.
+Upon successful completion of the first two terms of the Heating and Air Conditioning curriculum and SDV-135, Job Seeking Skills, with a grade point average of 2.00 (C) or higher, the student is awarded a Diploma.

-The Climate Control (HVAC) Technology Program prepares students for entry into the commercial and industrial heating, ventilation, and air-conditioning industry.
-Upon satisfactory completion of the A.A.S. degree program, the student will qualify for an HVAC Service Technician license through the State of Iowa.
+Upon successful completion of the Heating and Air Conditioning Technology A.A.S.
+Degree program, the student will qualify for an HVAC Service Technician license through the State of Iowa.